 Some people think that the Cinque Terre (“Five Lands”) is just one place, but the truth is that there is much more to unveil!
 It is an expression used to describe the beautiful coastal stretch of the Italian Riviera, in Liguria, famous for its stunning views, hiking paths and local cuisine.
 But besides the impressive cliffs overlooking the Tyrrhenian sea, you will be enchanted by five cute little towns from which the name Cinque Terre derives.
 They are Monterosso, Vernazza, Corniglia, Manarola y Riomaggiore.
 Looking like they are rising from the sea, these coloured fishing villages are a dream location for many sailors.

 It is a place that undoubtedly stays in your mind from the first moment you see it.
 The trail that unites them deserves a long slow promenade.
 So, stand up and enjoy its virgin landscape, old castles, ancient remnants and little beaches that fit every taste!

 As you can see there are a lot of reasons to visit Cinque Terre, that’s why you should tick it off your travel wishlist soon!

 You will find festivals, concerts, performances, exhibitions everywhere, and above all, the typical sagre.
 These are the local fairs during which towns celebrate food and beverages, local identity and music, through the local gastronomy.
-These characteristic feasts take place throughout the peninsula.
-There is no better opportunity to enjoy the jovial Italian attitude while appreciating a good dish, laughing and toasting with a good glass of wine!
+These special feasts take place throughout the peninsula.
+There is no better opportunity to enjoy the jovial Italian attitude while appreciating a tasty dish, laughing and toasting with a good glass of wine!

 Set sail for one of these unique places to visit in Italy for your next summer holidays and you will live an experience like no other!